jrinkman/sboxed-explorer/README.md

 > A web interface for S&box's API

-This pulls directly from the API, hence the spelling error of `Most Ppular` which I can't fix :P.

 ## Proxy API endpoints
 The API endpoints that the proxy server uses are slightly different to the actual `apix.facepunch.com` ones.
 - **Facepunch API URL** = **Proxy server URL**